top of page

 • Facebook

-From October until December we received 21 animals - 7 squirrels, 12 opossums and 2 chipmunks.
+From October until December 2021, we received 21 animals - 7 squirrels, 12 opossums, and 2 chipmunks.
 Of these, several are still in care.
-Some due to being late season orphans, which will be released in the spring.
+Some are due to being late-season orphans, which will be released in the spring.
 Others are still recovering and will be released as soon as warmer weather appears.

-So far this year (2022), we have received 242 animals, mainly opossums.
+In 2022, we received 242 animals, mainly opossums.
 We are working hard to rehabilitate and release these animals as soon as they are fully ready.

 As baby season for opossums ends, we gear up for squirrel babies, already taking in 11 this month!